palash27/ASE-Group7-HW/README.md

 Please refer to the [INSTALL.md](INSTALL.md) for information on how to install the project.

+## Documentation

+Please find the documentation for this repository by clicking [here](https://deekay2310.github.io/ASE-Group7-HW-docs/src.html).

 ## Contributing

 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to the project.